roblox-aurora/ModRemote/README.md

 * RemoteFunction server result caching (client-side)

 Removed
-* Compatibility with non-Filtering games
+* Compatibility with non-Filtering games - new projects should be using FilteringEnabled.
 * Old code related to the names of ModRemote events/functions to make it easier to implement the wrapping of events and functions.

 Version 2.72